 Spark Rescue is run entirely by volunteers, most with jobs, families, and pets of their own, and unfortunately we can't always get to things right away.
-Sometimes we are dealing with emergencies or away at shelters or transporting dogs all day.
+Sometimes we are dealing with emergencies or are on the way to rescue or spay.
 Please allow at least 24 hours for us to respond to your inquiries.

 Can I come visit the dogs/cats at your facility?

-Spark Rescue does not have a physical site, but is rather a foster-based rescue with all of our animals staying in private homes.
-In order to visit one of our rescues we ask that you fill out an adoption application since we only allow pre-approved adopters to arrange 'meet and greets' with our fosters.
+Spark Rescue does not have a physical site.
+We are a foster-based rescue, with all of our animals staying in private homes.
+In order to visit one of our animals, we ask that you fill out an adoption application since we only allow approved adopters to meet with our fosters.

 Can I meet a dog without filling out an adoption application?

-Sorry, no. All of our rescue dogs are staying with foster families most of whom have very busy schedules and as a courtesy to them we only schedule meetings with pre-approved applicants.
-We also require those who meet with a dog to sign our 'release of liability form', no exceptions.
+Sorry, no. All of our rescue dogs are staying with foster families, most of whom have very busy schedules.
+As a courtesy to them, we only schedule meetings with approved applicants.

 What is the cost to adopt one of your rescue dogs?

-Our adoptions fees range from $150 - $750, and all of our adoption fees go right back to saving more dogs/ cats in need.
+Our adoptions fees range from $150 - $750, and all of our adoption fees go 100% back to saving more dogs/ cats in need.

 Why do you have adoption fees?